psq/stacks-dump/README.md

 # stacks-dump

-Dump information from `stacks-node` storage
+Dump information from `stacks-node` storage for the [Stacks blockchain](https://github.com/blockstack/stacks-blockchain).

 ## Prerequisites
 - Node 14.x, or newer (older versions of nodejs. do no support the `import` syntax)